vri3698/Data_Analytics/README.md

 - Removed outliers, evaluated trends, and visualized data.
 - Developed a machine learning model with 90% accuracy in rent prediction.

-### ReadMe Document

-#### Purpose
-This repository serves as a personal review and showcase of the technical skills and knowledge gained during the Data Analytics and Visualization course.
-It focuses on practical applications, case studies, and assignments.

 #### Course Highlights
 1. **Python Proficiency:** Acquired a strong command of Python for data analytics.
 2. **Web Scraping and ETL:** Applied web scraping techniques and conducted Extract, Transform, Load (ETL) processes.